FuzzyKittens/endpoint-data-collection/README.md

 ## Getting started

 To use this solution, you will need to have your endpoints managed by Intune.
-The latest released intunewin file can be found in [/w32-app/install.intunewin](/release/w32-app/install.intunewin).
+The latest released intunewin file can be found in [/release/w32-app/install.intunewin](/release/w32-app/install.intunewin).
 Simply download the file and upload it as a [win32 app](https://learn.microsoft.com/en-us/mem/intune/apps/apps-win32-add) in Intune to be published to your endpoints.
 For the app settings, use the following:
 - **Install command**: Powershell.exe -ExecutionPolicy ByPass -File .\install.ps1
 - **Uninstall command**: Powershell.exe -ExecutionPolicy ByPass -File .\uninstall.ps1
 - **Install behavior**: System
 - **Detection Rules**: Use a custom script - [/release/intune-source/detection.ps1](/release/intune-source/detection.ps1)

 ## Event info
+- **Event log**: System
 - **Event ID**: 5075
+- **Event level**: Information
 - **Event source**: MasterEndpointRecord
-- **Event level**: Information

 ## Scheduled task info
 - **Name**: MasterEndpointRecord